AflahB/labyrinth-of-before/README.md

 As of now I don't think I will be accepting any contributions (other than, from my team mates), thank you.
 This is a public repo so as I understand it, you can fork it.
 I cannot stop you from doing so (I think), however I will be making this repo private soon...when I get my student pack.

 -Aflah

+P.S.
+I feel like I should probably give credit to the previous team members so here they are:
+Team Members:
+Alexander Steel
+Samara Kirkham
+Ryan Lipinski
+Luke Raadschelders
+Aflah Bhari (yeah I know ME)